redwanhuq/git_tools/README.md

 After installing `sphinx`, enter `sphinx-quickstart` and elect to set up a separate `source` directory containing `conf.py` with default values and a master document `index.rst`.
 Move the `source` directory into a new top-level directory `doc`.

 `src/example.py` is included as an example module for generating documentation.
-U

 #### Custom `sphinx` configurations
 For `conf.py`: